your shopping cart is empty.

 In addition to the main color of the house, details like the color of the front door, shutters, and trim can tie the look together.
 A red brick home with white windows and a bold front door is a stunning example of how contrast can enhance architectural details.

-Brown Exterior Brick and Paint Color Combinations
+Brown Brick Exterior Paint Color Ideas

 Brown brick, with its earthy tones, lends itself well to a variety of color palettes that can be both modern and traditional.
 One popular approach is to pair brown brick with soft, neutral colors such as beige or taupe.
 This creates a cohesive look that emphasizes the natural beauty of the brick without overwhelming the senses.